 Working until the last day before a long holiday doesn’t give enough air and time to calm down from everyday life.
 The inner clock is ticking in work mode, thoughts about work things running through your mind, and inner unrest and insecurity about how well prepared everything might be, keeps you away from a true holiday mode.
 Thanks to our first days in Reykjavik we were able to switch into travel mode as Reykjavik is a perfect place to calm down.
 Finding inner peace while sitting in hot tubs looking for countless minutes over mountains and thinking about what will come when we are finally escaping from everyday life into Iceland’s deserted landscapes.
 From beautiful Reykjavik into nature, the Iceland adventure begins.

 From Reykjavík to our first steps in Iceland’s nature

-After a half an hour driving in North East direction we left Reykjavik and the busy city life behind us.
-And suddenly it turned out there was nothing, nothing than hills, valleys, mountains, horses, sheep, scattered farms and one road ahead: the ring road number 1.
-Surreal and free.. that is how we can describe our first impressions.
-And again: we needed to calm us down!
+After half an hour of driving in a North-East direction, we left Reykjavík and the busy city life behind us.
+And suddenly, it turned out there was nothing, nothing than hills, valleys, mountains, horses, sheep, scattered farms, and one road ahead: the ring road number 1.
+Surreal and free… That is how we can describe our first impressions.
+And again: we needed to calm ourselves down!
 Our adventure had just begun.
 We stopped the car off the road and walked for minutes out of everything into nothing.
 Pressure drops off, the sun blinded our eyes and a fresh wind breeze blows through untouched grass playing around our still fully heads.
-We are on Iceland, finally.
+We are in Iceland, finally.